Extension cords are a means to temporarily supply electrical power to an

 is also thin to maintain this flexibility.
 So, what is the problem?

 The flow of electricity through a conductor generates heat from the resistance

 to the flow.
-The amount of heat is affected by the conductor, its size,
+The amount of heat is affected by the conductor,

 and the amount of electricity forced through the conductor.
 For this

 reason it becomes critical we know the cord's designed capacity.